quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### QDate

-When `@update:modelValue` event (equivalent of the old `@input`) is triggered, the contents of the first parameter no longer contains the (deprecated) `changed` prop.
+When `@update:modelValue` event (equivalent of the old `@input`) is triggered, the contents of the first parameter no longer contain the (deprecated) `changed` prop.

 #### QExpansionItem

-Removed the "append" property due to Vue Router v4 also [dropping it](https://next.router.vuejs.org/guide/migration/index.html#removal-of-append-prop-in-router-link).
+Removed the "append" property because Vue Router v4 [has also dropped it](https://next.router.vuejs.org/guide/migration/index.html#removal-of-append-prop-in-router-link).

 #### (New) Connecting to QForm

-Should you wish to create your own Vue components that need to connect to a parent QForm (for validation purposes), we made it easier for you:
+Should you wish to create your own Vue components that need to connect to a parent QForm (for validation purposes), we've made it easier for you:

 ```js
 // Composition API variant